platformsh/template-builder/README.md

 ### Build tasks

 Each project has a series of build tasks, suffixed with the project name.
+Each task can be run within a virtual environment using Poetry by running `poetry run doit` before each of the commands below.
+For example, `poetry run doit full:spiffy`.

 * `cleanup:spiffy` - Deletes the build directory for `spiffy` to start from a clean slate.
 * `init:spiffy` - Checks out the Platform.sh template and links it in Git with the project's upstream.
 Implies `cleanup:spiffy`.